antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version_bu.md

 Neuroblastoma is a pediatric tumor of the peripheral adrenergic lineage, which is neural crest derived.
 During embryogenesis, cells delaminate from the neural crest, migrate ventrally and differentiate into adrenaline- or noradrenaline-producing cells.
 Neuroblastomas typically express enzymes for the adrenaline-synthesis route.
 High-stage neuroblastomas usually go into complete remission upon therapy but often relapse as therapy-resistant disease.

-Using recent molecular biology data gathering techniques and advanced bioinformatic data analysis algorithms we set out to investigate this nasty characteristic of neuroblastoma tumors.
+Using recent molecular biology data gathering techniques and advanced bioinformatic data analysis algorithms we set out to investigate this aggressive characteristic of neuroblastoma tumors.
 We obtained tumor biopsies from four patients that were taken in culture.
 Each biopsy gave rise to two phenotypically divergent cell lines.

 Tumors and origins: a first impression of your data